zachsanford/MAC-Checker/README.md

 CC:CC:CC:CC:CC:CC
 ```
 *Note: My router presents MAC Addresses with colons (XX:XX:XX:XX:XX:XX).
 Yours might not.
 You can modify the
-regex string for your format in the script.*
+regex string to your router's format in the script.*

 The log file should just be a .txt file of the output from the router.